Guazi: History

 The oldest documentation of the consumption of guazi is recorded in the Taiping Huanyu Ji though it is unclear what specific variety of seed was eaten.

 Watermelon seeds were the earliest to be consumed in China during the Tang dynasty and only became widespread during the Ming and Qing dynasties.

 The Wanli Emperor was described by Liu Ruoyu in the Zhuo Zhong Zhi to have “loved eating fresh watermelon seeds baked with salt.”
 There is a folk song from the late Ming that described a girl gifting a bag of shelled seeds to her lover.

-Consumption of pumpkin and sunflower seeds was only commonplace after the Qing.

-Feng Zikai observed the popularity of eating seeds during his life writing his book, Eating Guazi, on the matter.

-Quan Yanchi wrote in his book, Leaders Around the Dining Table, how Mao Zedong and Liu Shaoqi enjoyed eating guazi.
+Consumption of pumpkin and sunflower seeds only became commonplace after the Qing.
+Republican-era artist Feng Zikai observed the popularity of eating seeds during his lifetime in an article on the matter titled "Eating Guazi".
+Quan Yanchi wrote in his book Leaders Around the Dining Table how Mao Zedong and Liu Shaoqi enjoyed eating guazi.

 Idiom

 The process of shelling each seed in order to eat the food is time-consuming for a relatively minimal amount of substance.
-The task was viewed as wasteful and became a phrase that symbolized killing or wasting time.
-It would often be used in context of wasting taxpayer money.
+Guazi are often cracked with the teeth, described by the verb kè (嗑 (kè)), which requires some skill.
+This task can be viewed as wasteful and has been used to symbolize wasting time.
+It has also been used in context of wasting taxpayer money.